KarinDeutsch/Windows-User-Management-Script/README.md

 Note: This script uses built-in cmdlets like New-LocalUser and Add-LocalGroupMember, so it only works on Windows 10/11/Server with local user access.

-🧠 Skills Demonstrated
+## 🧠 Skills Demonstrated
 - PowerShell scripting
 - Local user management
 - Menu-driven automation
-- String and date handling
+- SecureString and date handling
 - Secure password input
+- Menu-based CLI logic
 - Use of conditionals and loops
+- Automation for IT/admin tasks
 - Basic DevOps/sysadmin scripting logic

+## ⚙️ Requirements
+- Windows 10/11 or Server
+- PowerShell 5+
+- Local admin permissions

-**🚫 Disclaimer
+## 🚫 Disclaimer
 This is a local-only script for educational and administrative use on test or personal systems.
 Use responsibly.